Shared inbox software: Boosting team collaboration and productivity

 Marketing emails aren't going to get sent to the spam folder as often, and your readers aren't going to use that unsubscribe link as often if they feel like you're really thinking about their needs and have written your emails just for them.

-There are plenty of email service providers that make personalizing emails simple for email marketers, but sometimes it's just going to take a little time and a lot of segmenting to make sure you're being as personalized as possible.
+There are plenty of email service providers and email clients that make personalizing emails simple for email marketers, but sometimes it's just going to take a little time and a lot of segmenting to make sure you're being as personalized as possible.

 Think about what you would do if you were sending a letter to a physical address.